ray155093/azure-docs.zh-tw/articles/remoteapp/remoteapp-clients.md

  - Android

- 精簡型用戶端呢？ 支援下列 Windows Embedded 精簡型用戶端：
+ What about thin clients?
+The following Windows Embedded thin clients are supported:

 - Windows Embedded Standard 7
 - Windows Embedded 8 Standard